-- 1. Work collaboratively in inter-professional teams to enhance the quality of patient care. - 2.
+- 1. Work collaboratively with other health care members to enhance the quality of patient care. - 2.
 Describe the costs, benefits, and potential harms of tests and procedures. - 3.
 Identify health disparities and advocate for quality patient care. - 4.
-Advocate for quality patient care and optimal patient care systems. - 5.
-Describe how identifying systems errors and implementing potential systems solutions may improve care.
+Advocate for quality patient care and optimal patient care systems.